cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

     ```

 {{<Aside type="note">}}
 If curl returns a `401` code, it means the public IP of your device does not match the one used to generate the proxy server.
-Make sure that Warp is turned off on your device and double check that curl is not using IPv6 (force the option `-4`).
+Make sure that WARP is turned off on your device and double check that curl is not using IPv6 (force the option `-4`).
 {{</Aside>}}

 ## 3. Create a PAC file